 - Parametric EQ with unlimited bands

-- Supports various filter types: shelf, band, high/low pass, notch, bandpass, allpass
+- Supports shelf, band, high/low-pass, notch, bandpass, and allpass filters

 - Visual display of frequency and phase response

-- Shows note and octave information for selected frequencies
+- Displays note and octave information for selected frequencies

-Producers, engineers, and hobbyists who need a lightweight, no-frills EQ for day-to-day mixing tasks.
-It's especially well-suited for those working on older systems or large sessions.
+Producers, engineers, and hobbyists who need a lightweight, no-frills EQ for everyday mixing tasks.
+Especially suitable for older systems or very large sessions where CPU efficiency matters.

 5. Marvel GEQ (Voxengo)